catherineluse/versioned-docs-experiment/rancher-docs/en/installation/other-installation-methods/air-gap/launch-kubernetes/_index.md

 title: '3.
 Install Kubernetes (Skip for Docker Installs)'
 weight: 300
 aliases:
-  - /rancher/v2.0-v2.4/en/installation/air-gap-high-availability/install-kube
+  - /rancher/v2.5/en/installation/air-gap-high-availability/install-kube
 ---

 > Skip this section if you are installing Rancher on a single node with Docker.

-This section describes how to install a Kubernetes cluster according to our [best practices for the Rancher server environment.]({{<baseurl>}}/rancher/v2.0-v2.4/en/overview/architecture-recommendations/#environment-for-kubernetes-installations) This cluster should be dedicated to run only the Rancher server.
+This section describes how to install a Kubernetes cluster according to our [best practices for the Rancher server environment.]({{<baseurl>}}/rancher/v2.5/en/overview/architecture-recommendations/#environment-for-kubernetes-installations) This cluster should be dedicated to run only the Rancher server.

-For Rancher before v2.4, Rancher should be installed on an [RKE]({{<baseurl>}}/rke/latest/en/) (Rancher Kubernetes Engine) Kubernetes cluster.
-RKE is a CNCF-certified Kubernetes distribution that runs entirely within Docker containers.
+As of Rancher v2.5, Rancher can be installed on any Kubernetes cluster, including hosted Kubernetes providers.

-In Rancher v2.4, the Rancher management server can be installed on either an RKE cluster or a K3s Kubernetes cluster.
-K3s is also a fully certified Kubernetes distribution released by Rancher, but is newer than RKE.
-We recommend installing Rancher on K3s because K3s is easier to use, and more lightweight, with a binary size of less than 100 MB.
-The Rancher management server can only be run on a Kubernetes cluster in an infrastructure provider where Kubernetes is installed using RKE or K3s.
-Use of Rancher on hosted Kubernetes providers, such as EKS, is not supported.
-Note: After Rancher is installed on an RKE cluster, there is no migration path to a K3s setup at this time.

 The steps to set up an air-gapped Kubernetes cluster on RKE or K3s are shown below.